gromag/CommandGenie/README.md

 ## Install

-Please see build section below, currently not published to Pypy so you will need to download this project, build and install the wheel file.
+Please see build section below, currently not published to PyPI so you will need to download this project, build and install the wheel file.
 ```bash
 #pip install command_genie
 ```

-## Build
+## Build and install from local wheel file
 ```bash
 git clone https://github.com/gromag/CommandGenie.git
 cd CommandGenie